avphillips11/Avphillips11/README.md

 Security and AI have more in common than most people think.
 Both require structure, oversight, and someone willing to ask the hard questions.

-I'm a GRC and Privacy Analyst with a product manager brain.
-I solve security and process problems by building agentic AI solutions — not to replace the work, but to make it sharper, faster, and more defensible.
+I'm a GRC and Privacy leader who solves security and process problems by building agentic AI solutions — not to replace the work, but to make it sharper, faster, and more defensible.
 AI is a tool in my hands, not a substitute for judgment.

 My perspective on AI is simple: it's another program that needs to be managed.
 That means enablement, governance, risk assessment, and accountability — the